 Society would like us to think that the modern day relationship consists of two people who are very cooperative and respectful towards one another at all times.
-Fights and arguments aren't normal, society says, as it repeatedly jams these perfect notions down our throats in every way it can.
+Fights and arguments aren't normal, society says, as it repeatedly jams these perfect notions down our throats.

 This is one reason why some of us that sinking feeling whenever we watch romantic movies that feature "perfect" relationships.
-We sit and think to ourselves, "Is that really how it's supposed to be?" while Allie and Noah from "The Notebook" slap the crap out of each other and then make out approximately five and a half seconds later.
+We sit and think to ourselves, "Is that really how it's supposed to be?".
+Sometimes, the dissonance that exists between our perception of a "perfect" relationship and our relationship is enough to make us question the legitimacy of our feelings.

 What Is Love?